Should I Buy Term Life or Permanent Life Insurance?

 Options for undecided individuals

-If you’re still unsure of which type you’ll need, know that a convertible term life insurance policy may make sense as a permanent policy conversion option; you also wouldn’t need to requalify in this case as a permanent policy is predicated on your original health rating.
+If you’re still unsure of which type of life insurance you’ll need, know that a convertible term policy may make sense as a permanent policy conversion option; you also wouldn’t need to requalify in this case as a permanent policy is predicated on your original health rating.
+You can also enjoy added flexibility with some permanent life policies that allow you to add a term rider during years when you have greater financial obligations.
+Anyone still unsure should remember they can always employ both types of policies if they so choose.

 In sum: term vs. whole life insurance